rbuskens/spinnaker.github.io/documentation/troubleshooting.md

 Sometimes issues arise from incorrectly set environment variables or configuration files.
 You can see configurations available by click on http://[service url]/env (e.g, [http://localhost:8084/env](http://localhost:8084/env)), which will provide a dump of the service environment.

-There are a few other endpoints available actuator endpoints can be seen in the [Spring Boot Actuator Endpoints documentation.](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready).
+There are a few other endpoints available.
+A list is available on the [Spring Boot Actuator Endpoints documentation.](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready).

 ## I can't create an Application.
 This can manifest as either an endless spinner or as an error message rendered at the bottom of the Create Application dialog.